MissAllSunday/AutoRespond/readme.txt

 -12/01/12
 	Renamed template names to avoid conflicts with other mods.
-	Added a remove file to manually remove the hooks if necesary.
+	Added a remove file to manually remove the hooks if necessary.

 -x/10/11 Version 2.0
 	Added and admin interface for creating multiple messages for multiple boards.